nomego/Lazyman.bundle/README.md

 Installing the plug-in on a weaker NAS and using a limited client will not work.

 ### Recaps and highlights
 Recaps and highlights are not part of the Lazyman solution but is offered in the same NHL API and are added for convenience.
 These are MP4 files and not streams so they should generally work better on most devices.
-They will also work (or not work) without `/etc/hosts` changes.
+They will also work (or not work) without changes to your `hosts` file.

 ## Installation - Prerequisites
  * Modify your `hosts` file to work with Lazyman on the machine running Plex Media Server: